Best stairlift brands

 |Best and worst stairlift brands|

-It can be pricey to buy a stairlift.
-One for a simple straight staircase could be as little as £2,000, but if you're looking at a curved or very long staircase, prices can go as high as £6,000 or more.
+Stairlift prices start from around £2,000 for a basic straight staircase, but if you're looking at a curved or very long staircase, prices can go up to £6,000 or more.

-We've found that the average price paid does differ between companies, with an average £3,162 cost for a new stairlift from the cheapest company compared with an average of £3,992 for the most expensive – a £830, or 26%, difference.
+We've found that the price paid does differ between brands, with an average £3,126 cost for a new stairlift for the cheapest brand (Acorn) compared with £3,535 for the most expensive (Stannah) – a £409, or 13%, difference.

 - what price discounts customers were able to negotiate